-FIELD EXPERIENCE IN ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES
+APPLIED PRACTICE EXPERIENCE IN ENVIRONMENTAL AND OCCUPATIONAL HEALTH SCIENCES

-CHSC 7000: Field Experience in Environmental and Occupational Health Sciences (3)
+CHSC 7000: Applied Practice Experience in Environmental and Occupational Health Sciences (3)

-The field experience provides depth to the core DrPH by reinforcing the didactic core coursework through structured field practice.
+The Applied Practice Experience provides depth to the core DrPH by reinforcing the didactic core coursework through structured field practice.
 It acts as a bridge to the dissertation research through application of research methods learned in the core courses to environmental health situations that address urban and immigrant health issues in the local community.
 Under the guidance of the instructor and in collaboration with community environmental health project leaders, students will have a structure hands-on experience that will call upon core skills in survey/evaluation research, monitoring and health analysis.
 Students will be expected to produce an environmental assessment and to communicate the findings to community participants.